warchimede/notebook/2021-07-05-how-to-re-sign-xcarchive-export-ipa.md

 Again, call `PlistBuddy` to the rescue !

 > This time, we will use several `PlistBuddy` commands in a row for the entitlements update.
-Instead of using `-c` to execute one change at a time, we will load the `.plist` with the tool, tell it each task we want it to execute, then `save` the `.plist` and `exit` when we are done with it.
+Instead of using `-c` to execute one change at a time, we will load the `.plist` with the tool, tell it each task we want it to execute, then `save` the `.plist` and `exit` when we are done.

 ```sh
 # update app's entitlements